What Are the Surgical Options for Mesothelioma?

 • Dry Cough: A dry cough after lung surgery is usually the result of irritation of the remaining lung.
 Once the remaining lung recovers, your dry cough will disappear.
 This may take several weeks.

 • Fatigue: Patients may feel fatigued from the stress of an invasive procedure.
-Fatigue may be intensified by not getting good nutrition and plenty of rest to restore the body’s energy levels.
+Failing to get good nutrition and plenty of rest to restore the body’s energy levels can intensify fatigue.

 • Infection: If you feel warm, flushed, chilled or dizzy, take your temperature with a thermometer.
 If you’re running a fever or have a port or catheter and notice redness, swelling, tenderness or pus around the wound, call your doctor.